-US ignores China 'at our peril,' and lags on missile tech, Pacific commander warns
+US ignores China 'at our peril' and lags on missile tech, Pacific commander warns

 Should war break out on the Korean Peninsula, Harris said the number of people requiring evacuation would be “staggering.”
 200,000 American civilians would have to be evacuated from South Korea.
 1 million Chinese.
 60,000 Japanese would all require immediate evacuation.

-“The Republic of Korea and Japan have a living under the shadow of the [North Korea]'s threats for years, and now that shadow looms over the American homeland,” said Harris.
+“The Republic of Korea and Japan have been living under the shadow of [North Korea]'s threats for years, and now that shadow looms over the American homeland,” said Harris.

 He and others on the House Armed Services Committee warned about being lulled into complacency by North Korea's presence at the Olympics under a unified Korean flag.
 Vice President Pence today, just back from South Korea, explained how he gave Kim Jong Un's sister the cold shoulder.